 Recreational towing (with all four wheels on the ground, or using a tow dolly) is NOT ALLOWED.
 The only acceptable method for towing this vehicle (behind another vehicle) is on a vehicle trailer with all four wheels OFF the ground.

-Towing this vehicle in violation of the above requirements can cause severe transmission and/or transfer case damage.
+Towing this vehicle in violation of the above requirements can cause severe transmission damage.
 Such damage is not covered by the New Vehicle Limited Warranty.

 WHAT TO DO IN EMERGENCIES